 Automation is another time saver – and similar to scheduling capabilities, it’s a prime feature requirement that most users of social media need.
 I love that I can tweet when I pin to a certain Pinterest board.
 And that I can also automate a tweet when I post a new blog.

 Measuring what you’ve done and taking the data to make your future actions more powerful and more effective is what analytics is all about.
 So great social media management apps that provide good analytics will help you to drive your blog and business success.

 Best social media management app for Facebook – SmarterQueue

 SmarterQueue lets you fill your social queue with evergreen content, so you’ll never run out of content again.

-SmarterQueue works with Facebook, LinkedIn, Instagram and Twitter, but I’m focusing on SmarterQueue’s capabilities for Facebook here.
+SmarterQueue works with Facebook, LinkedIn, Instagram, Twitter, Google and Pinterest but I’m focusing on SmarterQueue’s capabilities for Facebook here.

 SmarterQueue is responsible for reducing my scheduling time for a single Facebook Group from 2 hours a month to just FIVE minutes.
 For me, this is the best social media time management app!

 SmarterQueue can be used on the web in your browser and I love how it works for my Facebook content.
 There is a SmarterQueue iOS and Android app available, but that is only for Instagram.